 This may also even lead to death even if people were able to survive from the initial impact.

-The frequency of it attacking a certain area may be due to climate change and this disaster takes place swiftly without any warnings.
+The frequency of it attacking a particular area may be due to climate change, and this disaster takes place swiftly without any warnings.

-What are the basic things to do to prepare for this?
+What are the essential things to do to prepare for this?

 You have to be vigilant and cautious if you want to be well-prepared when it comes.

-You will hear a very loud noise coming from the tornado, almost similar to the sound of a freight train.
+You will hear a deafening noise coming from the tornado, almost similar to the sound of a freight train.